Haufe-Lexware/haufe.no-frills-transformation/README.md

 Feel free to contribute and create pull requests.
 I'll check them out and merge them if they make sense.

-Head over to the [WIKI](https://github.com/Haufe-Lexware/haufe.no-frills-transformation/wiki) for an extensive documentation:
+Head over to the [WIKI](https://github.com/Haufe-Lexware/haufe.no-frills-transformation/wiki) for a comprehensive documentation:

 * https://github.com/Haufe-Lexware/haufe.no-frills-transformation/wiki

 ## Binary Downloads

+*Currently, there are no binary downloads - compiling with `dotnet` is simple enough right now*

 Check out the [releases](https://github.com/Haufe-Lexware/haufe.no-frills-transformation/releases) section for binary packages of NFT.